SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 If people are afraid to be the bearer of bad news, the project may be in danger in subtle ways that aren't discovered until later.
 If people don't know who to ask about a thing, they might end up tying up a lot of team time asking other team members one by one.
 If people aren't sure if they can trust some project guidance, they might want second opinions.

-Build up the trust and comfort.
+Build up trust and comfort.
 Make sure the team knows who to talk to about which things.
-Watch for too little communication (people are stuck and afraid to speak up), or too much conversation (poor guidance, lacking shared vision).
+Watch for too little communication (people are stuck and afraid to speak up) or too much conversation (poor guidance, lacking shared vision).

 ---